Summer Camps 2023 Catalog

 9 a.m.-12 p.m.

+This is a half-day camp and runs from 9 a.m.-12 p.m.
 Learn the basic tactical and technical skills of the Olympic sport of saber fencing.
-This dynamic sport offers challenges to quick thinking (it is like a physical game of chess!) and improves coordination, strength, and agility.
+This dynamic sport offers challenges to quick thinking (it is like a physical game of chess) and improves coordination, strength, and agility.
 Fun games are incorporated while learning footwork and drills.
 Safety is emphasized.
-Sanitized equipment is assigned to each individual on the first day.
-This half-day camp runs from 9-12.
+Equipment is assigned to each individual on the first day, including a mask, gloves, jacket and saber.
+Please wear comfortable clothes.

-Please email Cathy Zagunis if you have any questions about this camp.
+Please email Tara De La Rosa if you have any questions about this camp.

 9 a.m.-3 p.m.